msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 - edit the serial number
 - assign an installation date
 - assign a replacement date
-- assign locations to the the asset
+- Link stock storage `Locations` to the the asset

-<div class="tip">Multiple locations can be assigned to one asset</div>
+<div class="tip">Multiple stock storage Locations can be assigned to one asset</div>

 You can also view the functional status and edit notes on the status.